homanhquan1812/Ga-Nam-Cake-Shop-v2.0/README.md

 2. Back-end: <b>ASP.NET Core</b>.
 3. Database: <b>Microsoft SQL Server</b>.

-> Basically, hosting a website that people can access can't depend on an offline database.
-That's why our team uses MongoDB Atlas to let it connect to Render, so that the website can work perfectly.

 # Version information
 - Revamped by <b>Hồ Mạnh Quân</b>.
 - Removed both <b>Remember me</b> and <b>Forgot password</b>.